m451h/basalamAiAgent/README.md

 - **Real-Time Data**: Fetches up-to-date product information from the Basalam marketplace.
 - **Structured Responses**: Displays product details like name, price, rating, seller info, and direct purchase links in a user-friendly format.
 - **Streamlit UI**: A clean and interactive web interface for seamless user interaction.
+- **Ecosystem Search**: Automatically finds related subcomponents and parts for general product queries.
+- **Product Fetch & Save**: Searched products are saved so users can revisit or compare them anytime.

 ## Example Queries